Showing posts with label #Bible. Show all posts

 My copy of the Septuagint says he was 20, not 22; so that’s an inconsistency as well.

 But to be fair it’s not just the NIV which translated this verse this way.
-The Amplified Bible (current edition), CSB, ESV, ISV, Message, NASB, NET, NLT, and Voice have decided to ignore the original text, and go with a translation consistent with their personal beliefs.
-I leave it to you as whether it’s truly inerrantist of them to alter it this way.
+The Amplified Bible (current edition), CSB, ESV, ISV, Message, NASB, NET, NLT, and Voice have decided to ignore the original text, and go with a translation consistent with their personal beliefs about inerrancy.
+I leave it to you as whether it’s truly inerrantist of them to change the bible to suit themselves.
 Because changing the verse to read “22” instead of the original text’s אַרְבָּעִ֨ים וּשְׁתַּ֤יִם/arbayím u-settím, “forty and two,” is actually a clear declaration the original text is wrong—and a clear attempt to hide this fact.

 And what’s to say 42 is the wrong number, not 22?
 Maybe Ahaziah was actually 42 years old.
 You don’t know.